 Aggro – Gaining the attention of a (usually) computer-controlled enemy.
 A useful strategy for deliberately taking hits so your allies can attack the enemy from behind, or drawing enemies out one by one so you can fight them at your leisure.

 Balancing – Ensuring that the attributes of the playable characters in a competitive game don’t leave any at an unfair advantage over the others.
-More important in tournament games than in single-player games.
+More important in games popular for use in tournaments than in single-player games.

 Beat-Em-Up – A 2D or 3D game in which the player controls a character who runs through levels beating up minor enemies, usually followed by a boss fight.
 Different from fighting games due to the “minor enemies” part and an emphasis on PvE rather than competitive gaming and character balance.